1

 Sales in Colorado

 Lawn equipment must be sold in Colorado to qualify for the credit.
-A retail sale is considered to be sold in Colorado if it is sourced to Colorado in accordance with Colorado sales tax law.
+A retail sale is made in Colorado if it is sourced to Colorado in accordance with Colorado sales tax law.
 In general, a retail sale is sourced to the location where the purchaser takes possession of the purchased property.
 For more information regarding the sourcing of retail sales, please see Part 1 of the Colorado Sales Tax Guide.

 Retailer credit and purchaser discount